GI-Sebastian/GI-Sebastian.github.io/about.md

 ### About this blog

-This blog presents some projects I worked on during my studies of Applied Geoinf ormatics.
-In addition, I also present some tutorial for the usage of Python in t he context of data and spatial sciences.
-In the near future, I also plan to crea te some tutorials for JS, but also in the same context.
+This blog presents some projects I worked on during my studies of Applied Geoinformatics.
+In addition, I also present some tutorial for the usage of Python in the context of data and spatial sciences.
+In the near future, I also plan to create some tutorials for JS, but also in the same context.
 Feel free to contact me.
- I am pleased about any suggestions for improvement (language as well thematical ly).
+I am pleased about any suggestions for improvement (language as well thematically).

 ### CV and Contact